SamuelSwartzberg/flashcardifying_text_temp/ling.md

 The ⟮「sapir-whorf hypothesis」⟯ is misleading because ⟮sapir⟯ ⟮did not endorse it much at all⟯, and ⟮c-;whorf⟯ ⟮was not the first to endorse it⟯
 ⟮the strong version of⟯ ⟮＿linguistic relativity＿⟯ is also called ⟮linguistic determinism⟯

+# lexicology

+Lexicology is the study of lexical units.
+Lexical item and lexical unit are synonyms.
+A lexical unit can be a part of a word, word, or chain of words.
+A lexical unit is the fundamental unit of a language's lexicon.
+A lexis is a set of lexical units grouped by some criteria.
+The lexis of a language is the set of all lexical units in a given language.
+A lexicon/lexis is a set of lexical units grouped by some criteria.
+Lexicon may be a synonym of lexis of a language, or may be a type of dictionary on the lexis of a language.

+## Lexeme

+A lexeme is a lexical unit that is a single word.
+A lexeme itself is an abstract unit.
+A lexeme may have many inflectional variants.
+Each of a lexeme's inflectional variants are words.
+By convention, lexemes are represented in all caps.
+Any lexeme belongs to a particular syntactic category/word class.
+A ⟮lemma⟯ is the form that is chosen by ⟮convention⟯ to represent the ⟮lexeme⟯.

+## lexicography

+Lexicography is a branch of lexicology.
+Lexicography is compiling, writing and editing dictionaries.

+### headword

+The headword is the word ⟮under which dictionary entries appear⟯ The form of a lexeme used as a headword is usually its lemma.
+Sometimes lemma and headword are used synonymously.

+## types of lexical units

+### nounlikes

+#### terms

+Terminology as a field is the study of terms.
+Terminology as a grouping is a set of terms.
+A term is a lexical unit with a meaning related to a particular field.

+##### kinship terminology

+Kinship terminology is the set of terminology related to kinship relationships.

+###### english

+⟮Your parent's siblings⟯ are called ⟮parsib⟯/⟮pibling⟯/⟮auncle⟯.
+⟮Your siblings children⟯  are called ⟮niblings⟯.

+family term|female|male
+⟮Parsib/pibling/auncle⟯|⟮aunt⟯|⟮uncle⟯
+⟮nibling⟯|⟮niece⟯|⟮nephew⟯

+#### proper and improper

+Nouns as lexemes may be proper or common.
+A proper nouns is a nouns that refers to a single entity or group of entities considered unique.
+A common noun is a noun that refers to a class of entities or a member of that class.

+##### orthography

+###### in english

+In English, proper nouns generally but not always don't take an article, and generally but not always are singular.
+In English, proper nouns are capitalized.

+##### proper nouns

+Onomastics is the study of proper nouns.

+###### epithets

+an epithet is a word/phrase that accompanies a name ⟮as a matter of course⟯ Sometimes, an epithet may also be something that replaces a name.
+Examples of epithets are pallas athena, alfred the great, suleiman the magnificent, richard the lionheart

+###### people in certain states

+####### necronyms

+A necronym is a proper noun which references a person who has died.
+Most commonly, the additional constraint is added to necronym that the necronym is not the same as the person had in life.

+##### placeholder names

+A placeholder name is proper noun as an purposefully generic identifier.

+###### in various languages

+table:thing it is placeholding|language|value
+given name (male)|en|john
+given name (female)|en|jane
+given name (male)|ja|太郎
+given name (female)|ja|花子
+family name|en|doe
+family name|ja|山田

-# phraseology
+## phraseology

-In semantics, mathematical logic and related disciplines, the principle of compositionality is the principle that the meaning of a complex expression is determined by the meanings of its constituent expressions and the rules used to combine them.
 Phraseology is the study of phrasemes and related phenomena.
-Phrasemes are multi-word expressions of which their meaning is not completely deducable from their parts, i.e. that violate the principle of compositionality to a greater or lesser degree.
+A phraseme is a multi-word lexical unit which violates the principle of compositionality to some degree (i.e. their meaning is not completely deducable from their parts)

-A ⟮snowclone⟯ is a ⟮cliche⟯ ⟮phrase⟯ with ⟮one or more blanks⟯ that ⟮keeps getting⟯ reused.
+### types of phrasemes

+#### phrasal templates

+A phrasal template is a template with multiple empty slots which allos one to create phraseme-like constructions at will.
+Snowclone is a synonym of phrasal template, though it carries the nuance that the template is very cliche.
-⟮c+; In space, no one can hear you X; X is the new Y; The mother of all X; X-ing while Y; To X or not to X; Have X, will travel; X considered harmful⟯ are examples of ⟮snowclones⟯
+Examples In space, no one can hear you X; X is the new Y; The mother of all X; X-ing while Y; To X or not to X; Have X, will travel; X considered harmful

+#### chunk

-A chunk is a sequence of two or more words that cooccur in language with high frequency but ⟮are not idiomatic⟯ (this is more language-learning related terminology, in contrast to collocation)
+A chunk is a sequence of two or more words that cooccur with high frequency but don't quite meet the threshold for being a phraseme.

-## idioms
+#### idioms

 An idiom is a type of phraseme which violates the principle of compositionality to a very high degree.
 Most commonly, idioms are either complement verb or subject complement verb.